 2. Match the photo to what the traveler wants

-Are your guests looking to drink hot chocolate in a snow-covered lodge nestled in the woods after a day of skiing?
+Are your guests looking to escape from their real lives to a wide open space where they can see nothing but nature for miles?
 This thumbnail immediately tells you that this is the perfect place to be.

 3. Invite guests to join in

-By angling the perspective of this photo behind the beach chairs and looking towards the ocean, this beach thumbnail encourages a traveler to kick off her shoes and have a seat.
+The perspective of this photo behind the beach chairs and looking towards the ocean in this thumbnail, encourages a traveler to kick off their shoes and have a seat.

 4. Get up close and personal